 For beginner bloggers Adsense is the way to go, as it doesn’t require your blog to have substantial traffic, to begin with.
 However, what you earn with it will be a small amount of money.
 When you have a substantial amount of visitors, you could check offers from other ad networks as well.

 Amazon Associates is probably the most wildly used affiliate program.
 It is fairly easy to use this way of monetizing your blog.
 You can talk about your recent trip to someplace and mention that you used a very comfortable backpack.
 Then you can go to Amazon and get an affiliate link for that backpack so that your readers could check it out and buy it for themselves.
 In return, Amazon will pay you a small percentage of the rice of the backpack for your recommendation at no cost to your readers.

 Travelpayouts is a great affiliate marketing network specifically for travel bloggers.
 They have higher commissions than Amazon Associates, and you might find things to recommend to your readers that make much sense – like a guided tour when you blog about a destination.
 Read here my Travelpayouts review and the story of my first $63 earned with them.

 Paid marketing campaigns with brands and tourism boards

-If you have an established readership and a media kit, you can try to approach brands like hotels, tour organizations, travel gear sellers, airlines and others that fit your brand to offer them your services.
-This largely depends on the brand needs and what you can offer them, but offers might vary from free hotel stays, tours, travel gear to monetary rewards as well for promoting the brand.
+If you have an established readership and a media kit, you can try to approach brands like hotels, tour organizations, travel gear sellers, airlines, and others that fit your brand to offer them your services.
+This largely depends on the brand’s needs and what you can offer them, but offers might vary from free hotel stays, tours, and travel gear to monetary rewards as well for promoting the brand.